Adele up for trophies and set to perform at UK's Brit Awards

+Saluting the other nominees, she said: “I can’t believe that a piano ballad won up against that many bangers.”

+American teen star Olivia Rodrigo took the international song trophy for “Good 4 U.”

-Singer-songwriter Ed Sheeran and British rappers Little Simz and Dave also have four nominations apiece, including artist and album of the year.
+Singer-songwriter Ed Sheeran, who opened the show with a live performance, and British rappers Little Simz and Dave also have four nominations apiece, including artist and album of the year.
 Other multiple nominees include Sam Fender, Central Cee and David Guetta, while Taylor Swift will battle it out with Doja Cat, Olivia Rodrigo, Billie Eilish and Lil Nas X for international artist of the year.

-In addition to Adele, there will be live performances from Dave, Sheeran, Fender, Holly Humberstone, Liam Gallagher and Little Simz during the show, hosted by comedian Mo Gilligan.
+In addition to Adele, there will be live performances from Dave, Sam Fender, Holly Humberstone, Liam Gallagher and Little Simz during the show, hosted by comedian Mo Gilligan.

+Gilligan gave a shoutout to Conservative Prime Minister Boris Johnson, who is caught up in a scandal over lockdown-breaching wine and cheese parties in his office during the pandemic.

+“I know you like a party — Come down, man,” Gilligan said.
+“I know you like a cheeseboard.”

 The Brits is one of the few awards shows not to be canceled in the past two years because of the pandemic.
 The 2020 show took place weeks before Britain went into lockdown.
 Last year’s awards were held in May as a test run for the return of large live events with an audience of 4,000, including health care workers given free tickets.